 there.
 We had two wholesalers that operated in the Maritimes and realized their sales could be boosted with some contact.
 The owner agreed to help pay some of my hotel expenses so that seemed a solution to a personal concern plus expand our sales effort.
 I approached a few prospects that dealt with our Ontario based wholesalers as well as some new wholesale prospects.
 Eventually I worked with a few new wholesalers and another of our Ontario wholesalers expanded east.

-One person who helped this project was my sister who lived in Montreal.
+One person who helped this project was my sister who lived just south of Montreal in Brossard.
 I made sales calls in Ontario then at 4 pm headed to her house.
 The next day I would get up at about 3 am with the idea I needed that much time to reach English speaking prospects in New Brunswick.
 After a few such trips my brother in law remarked that an Anglophone would do better in Quebec than a Francophone would do in Ontario.
 My French was pretty pathetic, but back at the ad agency was an account executive fluent in French and he helped work out a French introduction.
 We had French labeling, but was surprised to learn that much of our competition came from familiar American English only products.
+Check: http://www.therealjohndavidson.com/2012/07/travels-of-salesman-part-3-quebec.html

 My first effort was on the way back from the Maritimes on the south shore opposite Quebec City.
 It turned out to be a difficult language problem that left me worn out and scared.
 Later learned they had actually bought a big jug for their floors.
 Not what I had emphasized in my pitch, but a good sale nonetheless.
 I did try a vet near my sister's, but that was the extent of my francophone efforts on this trip.
 I had spent time calling on some equestrian tack stores in Montreal because I knew there would not be a language problem having met the managers at Ontario trade shows.